Single graphic cards will boost the performance or render speed in software

 When working with models in Revit, the video card is solely used to display the model on the screen.
 While a more powerful video card may allow the model to be drawn at a higher FPS (frames per second) when rotating, zooming, or panning around the model, the video card requirements for Revit are relatively low.
 For most users, a mid-range card (such as a Quadro P2200 or RTX4000) will be more than powerful enough.
 Between consumer and professional video cards, Autodesk’s official policy is that they “only recommend and support the professional NVIDIA Quadro and AMD FirePro graphics family cards” [source].
 Because of this, our recommended systems default to NVIDIA Quadro video cards but in some situations (such as VR visualization) a consumer GeForce card may be a better option.

 Now at iRender, almost all configurations are GeForce cards.
-You can try our servers and enjoy the power of graphics cards.
+You can try our servers and enjoy the power of single graphic cards.
 Please register an account and our team support will contact you to support you better.

 Reference from general document of all software